AltaPay/plugin-shopify/wiki.md

-# AltaPay Payments App
+# AltaPay Payments Apps

-You can use the AltaPay Payments App to configure the gateway, and access various gateway features directly in Shopify.
+You can use the AltaPay Payments Apps to configure the gateway, and access various gateway features directly in Shopify.

-Installing and configuring it is very straightforward.
+Installing and configuring is very straightforward.
 You simply take the following steps:

 1. Install the app
 2. Configure the app